worldclassics/the-trial/README.md

-# classics--franz-kafka--the-trial
-Classics - The Trial by Franz Kafka
+# Classics - The Trial by Franz Kafka